openscope/openscope/documentation/commands.md

 _Information -_ This command instructs the aircraft to go direct to a navigational fix, taking a shortcut.
-For example, if an aircraft is flying to fixes [A, B, C], issuing the command "pd B" will cause the aircraft to go to B, then C. After flying past the last fix, the aircraft will continue flying straight.
+For example, if an aircraft is flying to fixes [A, B, C, D, E, F], issuing the command "pd D" will cause the aircraft to go to D, then E. After flying past the last fix, the aircraft will switch to heading mode and fly the present heading.

 _Syntax -_ `AAL123 pd [fixname]`